-How would you rate the performance of the schools in relation to the resources expended by the schools?
+How would you rate the schools in relation to the the schools?

 %

 very good 150 23

 good 242 37

 neither good nor bad 113 17

 bad 41 6

 very bad 17 3

 don't know 99 15

 Respondents were also asked if they had children in the school system.
 One hundred and seventy respondents (26%) indicated they had children in the public school system.
 Respondents were then asked which grade(s) their children were enrolled.
 They were able to check off any results that applied.
 Following is a table of the results: